Relating Reinforcement Learning to Dynamic Programming-Based Planning: From Deterministic to Stochastic Models

 Another critical parameter is the learning rate $\rho$, which appears in (\ref{eqn:qvalit}).
 Imagine implementing a complementary filter that uses $\rho$ to interpolate between a noisy data source and the current best estimate.
 If the data is perfectly reliable, as in the deterministic case of Section \ref{sec:det}, then we can set $\rho = 1$.
 As the predictability decreases (lower $\gamma$), we would expect to use lower values for $\rho$ so that the noise is attenuated and the estimate becomes more stable.
 Choosing a good value of $\rho$ is a delicate art.
 We considered multiple values in our experiments, and furthermore developed an adaptive tuning method for $\rho$ so that it decreases during execution according to the formula

-in which $n(x,u)$ is the number of times that each state-action pair has been visited and $\omega$ is an arbitrary parameter (this idea was introduced in \cite{EveMan01} and used in the Double \ql{} approach \cite{Has10}).
+in which $n(x,u)$ is the number of times that a state-action pair has been visited and $\omega$ is an arbitrary parameter (this idea was introduced in \cite{EveMan01} and used in the Double \ql{} approach \cite{Has10}).
+In this approach, there is a separate $\rho(x,u)$ for each state-action pair, which is decreased as visits accumulate.